enabledhq/enabledhq.github.io/_posts/2016-10-25-digital-transformation.md

 Newspapers initially put themselves online (digital makeover) yet they did not develop a different business model.
 They could have gotten rid of selling ads, given all their journalists freedom to specialise in niche topic areas and allowed people to subscribe to each of them. i.e. run a blogging network.

-German media company **Axel Springer** wasn’t satisfied with just a digital makeover like a lot of traditional newspapers.
+Or the complete opposite direction could also yield tremendous opportunity.
+German media company **Axel Springer** wasn’t satisfied with just a digital makeover.

 From 2005, the business started acquiring new [digital properties](http://www.mckinsey.com/business-functions/strategy-and-corporate-finance/our-insights/an-incumbents-guide-to-digital-disruption) and moved to online classifieds.
 Moreover, it also divested some of its biggest [print media](http://fortune.com/2015/10/01/who-is-axel-springer/) products, accounting for 15% of its sales in 2013.
 Today, the media company derives 70% of its EBITDA from digital.
 Now that’s truly digital transformation.